josephsmann/Imaging_Simulations/README.md

 In order for our simulation to be more realistic, we would replace the recognizable voxel weighting with a weighting that is a a "realistic" function of a certain kind of stimulus (eg. occipital lobes to images) as well genetic influences eg. SNP's.

 To do:
-- map specific brain regions to voxels
+- map specific brain regions to collections of voxels
 - map stimuli to brain regions
 - map stimuli x SNP to brain regions
+  - presumably certain genes will affect cognition.